DavidKMagnus/projector-hotkeys/README.md

 ## Configuration
 After the script is loaded, the monitor for each output should be selected.
-Hotkeys will be avaiable in OBS settings for the Program output and for each scene.
+Hotkeys will be avaiable in OBS settings for the Program output, Multiview, and for each scene.